Part 3 : The New Transportation Opportunity

 We have no answer to that question.

+Please now continue reading for the fourth part of this series, where we consider the future of private car ownership and then continue on to subsequent parts of the series.
 And, if you’ve not yet done so, please check out our first two articles in the series, too : Our Three Previous Periods of World Transportation Leadership and Our Missed Opportunity.